anhquanpham/iterative-comp-rl-generation/data/README.md

 The datasets can be downloaded from [Dryad](https://datadryad.org/stash/dataset/doi:10.5061/dryad.9cnp5hqps).
 We only need to download the expert datsets.

-After downloading, you may need to reorganize the data to match the expected structure above.
+After downloading, you may need to unzip the data to match the expected structure above.
 The downloaded data is typically organized by robot arm.

 ## Usage in Code